Eterea/blender/docs/tips.md

 Valid for artistic effects, not orthodox lens simulation

+---

-*The Correct Control: Global Scale*
+##### The Correct Control: Global Scale

-*Location: Advanced Settings > Camera > Emulation > Controversial > Global Scale*
+Location: Advanced Settings > Camera > Emulation > Controversial > Global Scale

-*Increase from 1 to 10, 20, 40 or even more, like 100 (*) (Remember to compensate Z distance variation with extra empty)*
+Increase from 1 to 10, 20, 40 or even more, like 100 - SEE NOTE -Remember to compensate Z distance variation with extra empty

-- *(*) I have the suspicion that working using CENTIMETERS as unit in my scenes, instead of METERS, has something to do with this so hight Global Scale requirement*
+>NOTE: have the suspicion that working using CENTIMETERS as unit in my scenes, instead of METERS, has something to do with this so hight Global Scale requirement

+---

-**What Global Scale Does**
+##### What Global Scale Does

 Rescales the camera–scene relationship